smart-core-os/sc-api/README.md

 A trait is some characteristic of a device.
 In Smart Core each device has a list of traits that make up the whole api for that device.
-Think of a trait as an api for controlling some aspect of the device, maybe the device represents a light and as such has the `smartcore.api.device.traits.OnOff` trait.
+Think of a trait as an api for controlling some aspect of the device, maybe the device represents a switch and as such has the `smartcore.traits.OnOff` trait.

 The full list of traits and their documentation can be found in the [protobuf traits folder].